 Numeric water quality criteria or Basin Plan numeric objectives currently are not available for most of the aquaculture drugs and chemicals used by the Discharger or proposed for use at this Facility.
 Therefore, the Water Board used the narrative water quality objective for toxicity from the Basin Plan as a basis for determining "reasonable potential" for discharges of these drugs and chemicals.
-USEPA's TSD specifies two toxicity measurement techniques that can be employed in effluent characterization; the first is Whole Effluent Toxicity (WET) testing, and the second is chemical-specific toxicity analyses.
+USEPA's TSD specifies two toxicity measurement techniques that can be employed in effluent characterization; the first is Whole Effluent Toxicity (WET) testing. and the second is chemical-specific toxicity analyses.
 WET requirements protect the receiving water quality from the aggregate toxic effect of a mixture of pollutants in the effluent.
 WET tests measure the degree of response of exposed aquatic test organisms to an effluent.
 The WET approach allows for protection of the narrative "no toxics in toxic amounts" criterion while implementing numeric criteria for toxicity.
 There are two types of WET tests: acute and chronic.
-An acute toxicity test is conducted over a short time period and generally measures mortality, reproduction, growth, or other sub-lethal effects.
+An acute toxicity test is conducted over a short time period and generally measures mortality.
+A chronic toxicity test is conducted over a longer period of time and may measure mortality, reproduction, growth, or other sub-lethal effects.
 WET testing is used most appropriately when the toxic constituents in an effluent are not completely known; whereas chemical-specific analysis is more appropriately used when an effluent contains only one, or very few, well-known constituents.